CIP-13 v2

 6.1 Vote weight of runner-delegated stake (v1: zero)

+CIP-12 §6.2 defines stake-chamber vote weight as CBY staked to validators (self-stake and validator delegation both count).
+Validator staking is an operational, consensus-layer commitment; runner delegation is an economic, compute-market commitment.
+These are distinct systems, and CIP-12’s voting design is not set up to mix them.
 For v1 of this CIP, runner-delegated CBY has zero governance vote weight.
 The CBY is locked and economically productive, but it carries no political voice while it is attributed to a runner.
 A CBY holder who wants both governance voice and runner yield must split their holdings between the two systems.
 This resolves cleanly against CIP-12’s “staked CBY has weight, unstaked has zero” rule: runner-delegated CBY is neither validator-staked nor unstaked; it simply occupies a third category with no voting rights in v1.
+A future CIP MAY extend CIP-12 to grant vote weight to runner-delegated stake (voted directly by the delegator, not inherited by the runner).
+That extension is deliberately out of scope here to keep the governance surface stable.6.2 Governance-tunable parameters

-All parameters in §4 are registered in the 0x09 Governance actor’s params store at genesis.
+All parameters in §4 are registered in the0x09 Governance actor’s params store at genesis.
 Changes require a Tier 0 proposal (CIP-12 §5.1).

 The settlement config (runner_percent, burn_percent, treasury_percent) is already governance-tunable per CIP-12; this CIP does not alter it.